NCEAS/oss-lessons/version-control/1-code_versioning_basics.md

 cd git_nceas
 git clone https://github.com/your_username/your_reponame.git
 ```
-The cloning process will automatically creates a directory on your machine named like the online repository.
+The cloning process will automatically create a directory on your machine named like the online repository.

 ## Tracking your changes